Jane Cox (lighting designer)

 Jane Cox is an Irish lighting designer.
-She has been nominated for four Tony Awards, and won the 2024 Tony for Best Lighting Design of a Play for her work on Appropriate.
+She has been nominated for five Tony Awards, and won the 2024 Tony Award for Best Lighting Design of a Play for her work on Appropriate.
 She teaches at Princeton University.

 Early life and education

 Jane Cox is from Dublin, Ireland.
 Her parents had moved there from the north of England; her mother worked for Amnesty International Ireland and her father was a professor at Trinity College.

 Cox studied flute at the University of London before changing her major to theatre.
 She worked as a light board operator on an undergraduate production of a Caryl Churchill play, an experience she found to be "like music, only in a visual medium."
 She studied abroad at the University of Massachusetts, Amherst, where she was mentored by American lighting designer Penny Remson.

 After relocating to the United States, Cox worked odd jobs, including as a theater electrician at Hartford Stage, before pursuing graduate studies at New York University Tisch School of the Arts.
 At NYU, Cox studied with lighting designer John Gleason.
 She graduated in 1998 with an MFA in lighting design.
 She credits another member of the NYU faculty, Susan Hilferty, with helping her get her first professional design job after graduate school.
 In 2001, Cox was accepted into the National Endowment for the Arts/Theater Communications Group Career Development Program for promising early-career artists.